ErpNetDocs/tech/advanced/calculated-attributes/examples/check-for-first-releasing.md

 **Explanation:**

 - 10: Check if EXP:20 is true or false.
-If EXP:20 is True - the calculated attribute displays 'True', else - 'False'.
+If EXP:20 is true - the calculated attribute displays 'True', else - 'False'.
 - 20: Check if EXP:20 is equal to "30".
 - 30: Cast the state of the document to integer.
 State 'Released' is stored as "30".<br>